nadavspi/nadav.is-v1/source/writing/2013-12-07-the-internet-can-save-the-arts.markdown

 >
 > <span class="quote-speaker">Millman:</span> &hellip;there were only three channels back then.
 >
 > <span class="quote-speaker">Reachout:</span> That's right.
 And they all felt, or were required to feel by the FCC, that they had a responsibility to present various kinds of arts programming.
-So I saw Vladimir Horowitz on CBS, not on some sort of public station.
-I saw George Balanchine's choregoraphy on the Ed Sullivan show, not on Dance in America.
+So I saw [Vladimir Horowitz][9675-001] on CBS, not on some sort of public station.
+I saw [George Balanchine's][9675-002] choregoraphy on the Ed Sullivan show, not on Dance in America.
 It was through the medium of commercial television that I discovered the larger world of art.

 My introduction to Jazz music happened, as these things often do, by a lucky accident: a friend gave me Miles Davis’ *[Kind Of Blue][9002-001]*.
 I listened to it, fell in love, and then did what I always do first when I want to learn about something.
 I turned to the internet.
 I looked up the other musicians on the album and explored their biographies and works through Wikipedia, blogs, forums—whatever I could get my hands on.
 Like Teachout, local access to the arts—namely Jazz in my case—was limited at first.
 I was lucky to have great private teachers from the beginning, but it was the internet that appeased my insatiable, somewhat obsessive curiosity about the rich history of the music.